-WHO ramps up to address Ebola challenges; prevent new infections
+WHO ramps up to address Ebola challenges, to prevent new infections

 As the Ebola outbreak evolves in Guinea and Liberia, WHO continues to expand its activities by sending additional expertise to assist in all areas of the response.